 Celebrities Supporting the Black Lives Matter Movement

-Black Lives Matter has had its share of criticism but as a social movement it aims for real change.
+Black Lives Matter has had its share of criticism but as a social movement, it aims for real change.
 The movement has been endorsed by people from all walks of life and not just among African Americans.

-Celebrities Samuel L. Jackson, Justin Timberlake, John Legend and Chrissy Teigen, the late Prince, Matt McGorry, Jesse Williams, Beyonce, Jay Z, Kanye West, Kendrick Lamar, Bellamy Young, Bette Midler, Katy Perry and Josh Groban among many others have joined the movement and articulated their support vocally and publicly.
+Celebrities Samuel L. Jackson, Justin Timberlake, John Legend and Chrissy Teigen, the late Prince, Matt McGorry, Jesse Williams, Beyonce, Jay Z, Kanye West, Kendrick Lamar, Bellamy Young, Bette Midler, Katy Perry, and Josh Groban among many others have joined the movement and articulated their support vocally and publicly.
 Many have written pieces supporting Black Lives Matter and advocate for an end to all forms of racism.

-Each week members of the organization conducts anti-violence workshops in inner city schools to educate students on ways to avoid potentially dangerous situations in their neighborhood.
-The workshops are based on teaching students 3 skills: Conflict resolution, critical thinking, and how to build and maintain positive self esteem.
+Each week members of WAG conduct anti-violence workshops in inner-city schools to educate students on ways to avoid potentially dangerous situations in their neighborhood and confrontations with law enforcement.
+The workshops are based on teaching students 3 important life skills: conflict resolution, critical thinking, and how to build and maintain positive self-esteem.